 Expanding its mission of providing access to great films for audiences worldwide, TCM established its festival to run popular and arcane classics the way they were meant to be seen—presented on the big screen, and whenever possible, in the original film format.
-The five-day event featured 55 programs at the historic Grauman’s Chinese Theatre, two of the Mann Chinese multiplex theatres and the Grauman’s Egyptian Theatre.
+The five-day event featured 55 programs at the historic Grauman’s Chinese Theatre, two of the Mann (now TCL) Chinese multiplex theatres and the Grauman’s Egyptian Theatre.
 In addition, the Hollywood Roosevelt Hotel—location of the first Academy Awards—was used as a non-screening venue.

 Festival organizers needed a projection team skilled at both handling and presenting delicate archival film prints.
 TCM turned to Bill and Stella Pence, founders and long-time co-directors of the Telluride Film Festival.
 They highly recommended Boston Light & Sound (BL&S) as the best company to handle such a high profile and complex project.

 BL&S came on board to design and provide the complex technical infrastructure needed for the event.
 Plans included orchestral setups for two silent movies in two different locations, presentations of specially produced tribute reels and on stage interviews to be taped for future broadcast by TCM.
 The process included disassembly and removal of the existing projection equipment in the multiplex theatres.
 They then installed equipment tailored for archival projection in its place.
 This enabled festival projectionists to run archival and one-of-a-kind feature films from studio vaults, film archives and private collectors uncut.